knuckleswtf/scribe-docs/laravel/reference/20-annotations.md

 ### `@apiResource`
 Tells Scribe how to generate a response using an [Eloquent API resource](https://laravel.com/docs/eloquent-resources).
 Must be used together with [`@apiResourceModel`](#apiresourcemodel).

-From 4.20.0, you may also use `@apiResource` without an `@apiResourceModel` tag (in this case, an empty array will be passed to your resource if no model could be inferred).
+From 4.20.0, `@apiResource` may be used without an `@apiResourceModel` tag (in this case, an empty array will be passed to the resource if no model could be inferred).

 Format: `@apiResource <status?> <resourceClass>`